Air pollution in Hong Kong: Economic impact

 Even as early as 2000, the total negative impact to the Hong Kong Economy, including cardiorespiratory disease was in excess of HK$11.1 billion.
 About 1,600 deaths a year might be avoided if air quality improves.

-Made aware of fresh statistical and anecdotal evidence that pollution is driving away business and hurting Hong Kong's global competitiveness, James Tien called air pollution "a health issue, a lifestyle issue, a tourism issue, a business issue, and increasingly a political issue."
+Made aware of fresh statistical and anecdotal evidence that pollution is driving away business and hurting Hong Kong's global competitiveness, James Tien called air pollution "a health issue, a lifestyle issue, a tourism issue, a business issue, and increasingly a political issue".

-Merrill Lynch downgraded several Hong Kong property companies because of air quality concerns, and there have been warnings from the head of the Stock Exchange that pollution was scaring investors away.
-It said that the air quality in Hong Kong is now regularly so poor that its "long-term competitiveness is in some doubt", and advised clients to switch into developers in Singapore instead.
+In 2006, Merrill Lynch downgraded several Hong Kong property companies because of air quality concerns, and there have been warnings from the head of the Stock Exchange that pollution was scaring investors away.
+It said that the air quality in Hong Kong is now regularly so poor that its "long-term competitiveness is in some doubt".

 Pollution is dramatically harming not only the health of citizens of Hong Kong but also its economy, particularly relating to the ability to attract skilled foreign labour.

-The chairman of the Danish Chamber of Commerce in Hong Kong said each year at least two or three people decline offers to work in the Hong Kong offices of member companies because of pollution: "It's going to cost us in the future if we don't clean up here".
+The chairman of the Danish Chamber of Commerce in Hong Kong said there are people declining offers to work in the Hong Kong offices due to pollution: "It's going to cost us in the future if we don't clean up here."

-"Five years ago, air quality wasn't a concern when people considered whether to relocate to Hong Kong", said Jardine Engineering Corp.
-Chief Executive James Graham.
+"Five years ago, air quality wasn't a concern when people considered whether to relocate to Hong Kong", the Chief Executive of Jardine Engineering Corp. said in 2006.
 "In the past, one of the advantages was clean air.
-We can no longer say that".
-A London-based human resources consultant recommends that companies pay a 10 per cent hardship allowance to lure expatriates, partly because of air quality.
+We can no longer say that."
+A London-based human resources consultant said.

 Causes

+Construction dust and quarry production

+Construction dust and quarry production are major causes of air pollution in Hong Kong.
+As of March 2024, there are 1668 construction sites in Hong Kong, around half of them are from private sector and the remaining are from public sector.

+Concrete plant

+Concrete batching plants contribute to air pollution in Hong Kong.